ITbrandon/Git-Merge-Conflict-cpnt201-a2/README.md

 # In moonlit shines, shadows darken,

-# A mermaid of twilight's trance.
+# A mermaid of twilight's moon.

 # Galaxies starlight, a serene pool,